 Product Info, Reviews, Prices, and Videos

 Available at$899.00 New Purchase

-After a long wait, Bose has finally launched its new self-fitting hearing aids—Bose SoundControl™.
-The new hearing aids look a lot like traditional medical-grade hearing aids, but promise a radically different do-it-yourself experience that allows you to "tune it yourself”, “skip the appointments” and “pay (much) less”.
-The new hearing aids come with 90-day risk-free trial, dedicated product support, and will be available to purchase on May 18 in select states for $849.95.
+Bose SoundControl™ looks a lot like a traditional medical-grade hearing aid, but offers a radically different do-it-yourself experience that allows you to "tune it yourself”, “skip the appointments” and “pay (much) less”.
+The hearing aids come with 90-day risk-free trial, dedicated product support, and are available nationwide for $599 a pair—down substantially from the $849.95 launch price.

 Bose SoundControl™ hearing aids and Bose Hear app

 Before I get into the meat of the product review, I have an important update to share.
 On May 4th, 2022, it was revealed that Bose is winding down it’s direct-to-consumer hearing aid business.
 But it’s unclear whether and how the company will remain active in the hearing aid market.
 A statement from their PR folks reads: “Bose remains committed to delivering critical technologies that help with hearing augmentation and noise cancellation.”